-In this broadcast, we discuss about the Chinese traditional wind instrument – Hulusi (葫芦丝).
+In this broadcast, we discussed about the Chinese traditional wind instrument – Hulusi (葫芦丝, húlú sī).

-We talked a little about the instrument before introducing the different Hulusis that we have.
+We talked a little about the instrument before introducing the different type of Hulusis that we have.
 We then ended off with a short performance on the Hulusi.

 The Hulusi is known for its unique looks and very distinct ethnic sounding tone.
-It is vastly used by the ethnic-minority (少数民族), in particular the Tai (傣族) in the Yunnan province.
+It is vastly used by the ethnic-minority (少数民族, shǎoshù mínzú), in particular the Tai (傣族, dǎizú) in the Yunnan province.

-From researching its origin, there isn’t much documentation to be source.
-However we could actually trace it to some of the mythology stories told in the different areas in China.
+From researching its origin, there isn’t much documentation to be sourced.
+However, we could trace it to some of the mythology stories told in the different areas in China.

-Hu Lu (葫芦) suggests the type of material that the instrument is being made of – the gourd.
-Si (丝) translates to silk, referring to the silky smooth tone of the instrument.
+Hu Lu (葫芦, húlú) suggests the type of material that the instrument is being made of – the gourd.
+Si (丝, sī) translates to silk, referring to the silky smooth tone of the instrument.

 The 2 drone tones are usually a major 3rd and major 6th from the key of the instrument.
-So if the hulusi is in a key of C, one of the drones will be sounding an E note and the other an A note.
+So if the Hulusi is in a key of C, one drone will sound an E note and the other an A note.

-The common key pitches of a Hulusi is C, Bb followed by the less common F, G and D.
+The common key pitches of a Hulusi are C, Bb, and followed by less common pitches, F, G and D.

-Being 2 tone means only one of the side drone pipe can sound.
+Being 2 toned means only one of the side drone pipe can sound.
 It does not come with a stopper for the drone pipe though.
-Hence, we can either use tape or our fourth finger to manually cover the drone pipe hole to prevent it from sounding
+Hence, we use either tape or our fourth finger to manually cover the drone pipe hole to prevent it from sounding

-The 2nd Hulusi we introduced is a professional 3 tone Hulusi.
+The next Hulusi introduced is a professional 3 tone Hulusi.

-The gourd and the pipes comes with some intricate carving design that depicts the ethnic minority.
-The side drones come with 2 stoppers for the easy access to the tones.
+The gourd and the pipes come with intricate carving designs that depict the ethnic minority.
+The side drones also have 2 stoppers for the easy access to the tones.

 The price of this Hulusi is S$95.
 Click here for more information.